 Registered victims/survivors have the right to provide input to the PA Parole Board, should their offender(s) become parole eligible.
 OVA facilitates this process, notifying victims at the proper time and providing supportive services throughout.

 Victim input will inform decision makers about the long term effects of the crime and will aid in developing conditions of the offender's release.
+Input is confidential.

 Victims/survivors are never obligated to participate in this process.
 Some find it to be a helpful experience, while others find it too difficult to share.